 05.02 Division Directors, NMSS, NRR, NSIR and Regions.
 Support the timely execution and effectiveness of the inspection program feedback process.

 05.03 Chiefs, Reactor Assessment Branch/Reactor Inspection Branch/Oversight and Support Branch (IRAB/IRIB/IRSB), NRR/DRO.
-Manage the feedback process for the ROP.IMC(s), inspection procedure(s) (IPs),
+Manage the inspection program feedback process for the ROP.
+The IRSB BC leads the semi-annual discussion of open feedback forms at designated Branch Chief (BC) counterpart meetings, to reach alignment with the regions on feedback form prioritization.
+Based on workload and programmatic need, can suggest holding some feedback forms to be discussed at a subsequent meeting.
+Will allow for FBF discussion outside of the counterpart meeting when safety significant or emergent issues warrant a revision to an IMC(s), inspection procedure(s) (IPs), temporary instructions (TIs), or operating experience smart samples (OpESSs).

 Schedule and conduct periodic meetings with staff to establish priorities of new FBFs received, review the status of open FBFs, and adjust priorities accordingly to meet the timeliness goals specified in Section 0801-06.
 Convene the Feedback Form Review Panel to reach alignment on the resolution of LTFs, when necessary.
 Ensure the final resolution of feedback is approved by the cognizant technical branch chief or designated official.
 Approve inspector training as appropriate.